isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningWDLWithBam.rst

 ====================================================

-This workflow gathers GC content from a bam file/ or a list of Bam files to a text file
+This workflow gathers GC content from a BAM file (or a list of BAM files) to a text file.

 Requirements: